DAN 004 wuz ere takin over ur druft

-Also throughout the series, Double D is seen having loofah sponges in his possession; again, in one episode, Eddy remarks, "You actually use one of those things?"
+- Also throughout the series, Double D is seen having loofah sponges in his possession; again, in one episode, Eddy remarks, "You actually use one of those things?"

-In "Quick Shot Ed", the Eds act like nature photographers while taking pictures of other cul-de-sac kids for a calendar; while observing Jimmy playing with dolls with Sarah, Double D offers this explanation: "Sometimes animals get confused, and adapt to another animal's habits."
+- In "Quick Shot Ed", the Eds act like nature photographers while taking pictures of other cul-de-sac kids for a calendar; while observing Jimmy playing with dolls with Sarah, Double D offers this explanation: "Sometimes animals get confused, and adapt to another animal's habits."

-When Sponge Bob Square Pants was training Gary for a race, he calls him a girl, saying that it's a motivational tactic that coaches use.
+- When SpongeBob SquarePants is training Gary for a race, he calls him a girl, saying that it's a motivational tactic that coaches use.
 Meanwhile, miles away, Sandy gets the urge to kick SpongeBob's butt tomorrow.

-Anne Hutchison caused quite a stir in 17th century Boston when she started a schism in the church, preaching her own brand of Puritan doctrine.
+- Anne Hutchison caused quite a stir in 17th century Boston when she started a schism in the church, preaching her own brand of Puritan doctrine.
 She and her family were eventually exiled, and one of the charges she was found guilty of was stepping out of her place as a woman and "making of thyself an Husband".

-Homosexuality wasn't quite as common in ancient Greece as the plays might lead you to believe; it was more an affectation of the upper class.
+- It wasn't quite as common in ancient Greece as the plays might lead you to believe; it was more an affectation of the upper class.
 However, there were two ways to practice, and only one was acceptable.
 Being on the receiving end was unmanly and known bottoms were ridiculed in public for it.

-Ancient Rome treated homosexuality much the same way.
+- Ancient Rome treated homosexuality much the same way.
 It was okay to be a top; it made you even more manly.
 Being a bottom made you a woman and that was bad.

+- Sports: Take any group of boys playing a sport...someone will get told they hit/kick/whatever like a girl.
 Given the rise of young girls in sports like soccer, this can be true, even if they are a girl.
 It's still insulting.

-In Norse society, receiving an insult like this was legal ground for to challenge the one who gave it to you to a dual to the death.
+- In Norse society, receiving an insult like this was legal ground for to challenge the one who gave it to you to a duel to the death.
 That is unless the insult was true, which means you were probably an object of public mockery and may even be kicked out of the tribe soon.